 Create user levels and roles.

 The system has different users each with rights to access given data according to their responsibility.
 When the user clicks add new user, the system loads a form for the user to enter data among which the user select the role of the new user being created.
-The system creates a user record in the database and notifies the user creating the new user.
-The sequence diagram in figure 4 illustrates the flow of data and actions.
+The system do yoy already have this.
+Check your tenses a user record in the database and notifies the user creating the new user.
+The sequence diagram in figure where???
+What is wrong with you? illustrates the flow of data and actions.

+Delete figure its useless .

 Figure 3.2.
 4 Sequence diagram for add user levels and roles component